 If you’d like to discuss any of the above ideas with our development team, please get in touch – we’d love to hear from you.

-In SQL Compare 12.4 we have added a brand new way to examine the differences between two objects in your database.
-Up until now, SQL Compare has always relied on the SQL differences viewer to convey the differences between an object in the source database and its counterpart in the target database.
+In SQL Compare 12 we added a brand new way to examine the differences between two objects in your database.
+In SQL Compare 13 we are continuing to develop this new feature to make your differences even easier to read.

 We have added an alternative way of viewing the differences between objects in a database.
 The new summary view provides a more concise view of the differences between two objects by getting rid of the SQL and showing only the semantic differences between objects in a much more structured way.